Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    7. Timed metadata tracks, similar to other CMAF tracks, SHOULD use a constant segment duration.
-As actual timed metadata durations may vary in practice, timed metadata schemes should support schemes for re-signaling all active timed metadata in each segment.
+As actual timed metadata durations may vary in practice, timed metadata schemes should support schemes for re-signaling all active timed metadata in each sample.
 This way, constant duration segments (e.g., two-second segments) can still be used and metadata that is still active can be repeated in later segments.
-ISO/IEC 23001-18 has explicit support for this feature by repeating the event message instance boxes.
+ISO/IEC 23001-18 has explicit support for this feature by repeating the event message instance boxes in subsequent samples.
+   8. A change in the set of active events shall trigger a sample boundary in the timed medata track.

-   8. In case the timed metadata track is also signaled in the manifest, the
+   9. In case the timed metadata track is also signaled in the manifest, the
       @codecs string should be set to the 4cc code of the sample entry, e.g., "urim" for URIMetaSampleEntry or "evte" for ISO/IEC 23001-18.
       The contentType field should be set to "meta" and mimeType field to "application/mp4".